rjseymour66/command-line/README.md

         }
     }()
 ```
 Now, process the work in the queue.
 Create a loop that creates a goroutine for each available CPU (worker) on the host machine with `runtime.NumCPU()`.
 Each loop adds 1 to the WaitGroup counter.
+So there is 1 WaitGroup per goroutine, and 1 goroutine per CPU.

-Each goroutine will process files in `filesCh` and either add the processed data to the `resCh` or add the error to the `errCh`.
-When there are no more files in the fileCh, the goroutine completes and decrements the WaitGroup counter by 1.
+Each goroutine processes files in `filesCh` and either adds the processed data to the `resCh` or adds the error to the `errCh`.
+When there are no more files in `fileCh`, the goroutine completes and decrements the WaitGroup counter by 1.

 ```go
 for i := 0; i < runtime.NumCPU(); i++ {